ansorokey/GetToGather/backend/README.md

     }
     ```

+### CUSTOM ROUTE Get all events organized by or attended by the current user

 ### Create an Event for a Group specified by its id

 Creates and returns a new event for a group specified by its id